askap-vast/vast-tools/README.md

 * Figure png plots of postage stamp, with overlaid selavy sources.
 * Crossmatch output file containing information on the nearest matched component.

+### Running on your own machine
 By default the script is set up for use on the ada machine.
-RACS data is required if want to run elsewhere (will change in the future once RACS becomes publically available).
+Copies of the survey data is required to run elsewhere (will change in the future once RACS becomes publicly available).

+The script assumes that VAST Pilot data are in the same directory structure as that used in the dropbox folder.
+If you are running `find_racs.py` on your own machine we recommend first using the `--find-fields` flag, downloading the relevant fields to an appropriate base directory and then re-running the script as normal.

 ### Warning!
-Currently RACSv2 is being used.
+* Currently RACSv2 is being used.
 This does not include selavy catalogues for latest observations, mainly the southern polar cap.
+* Some VAST Pilot fields are undergoing reprocessing or will need to be reobserved in the future.

 ### Requirements
 * Python 3